 One-on-one manuscript sample critique sessions on the morning and early afternoon of

-Saturday, May 2, in the privacy of a hotel meeting room, where the acquisitions editor(s) and/or agent(s) you’ve selected will share their evaluation and discuss your project for about 13 minutes.
+Saturday, November 7, in the privacy of a hotel meeting room, where the acquisitions editor(s) and/or agent(s) you’ve selected will share their evaluation and discuss your project for about 13 minutes.
 A day or two before the critique meetings, you will receive the editor/agent’s written summary of comments and any notes they made on your work (they won’t do line-editing, but they shouldn’t have to; that’s why we’re offering the Pre-Conference Edit ahead of time–see activity #9 below–so you can make sure your work is free of errors and other content problems before you submit it).
 By the end of the session, you might be asked to submit additional pages or your full manuscript or nonfiction book proposal for consideration.

 You can register for up to three of these sessions.